 Meet the Politician Fighting for the Rights of California Vegans

 Vegetarians and vegans are faced daily with the difficulty of how to find the best meals to eat, especially when they visit public canteens.
 There are a few meat-free items on the menu from which they can choose what to eat.
-As a result of this, Los Angeles council member, Paul Koretz moved the motion that entertainment, canteen, and travel venues should always include at least one vegan dish on their menus; a bill if when passed will go a long way benefit everybody, both vegans and non-vegans.
+As a result of this, Los Angeles politician, Paul Koretz backs vegans and moved the motion that entertainment, canteen, and travel venues should include at least one vegan dish on their menus; a bill if when passed will go a long way benefit everybody, both vegans and non-vegans.
 If this pill is passed then we will see “captive dining audience” such as zoos, sports arena, airport terminals, movie theaters offer non-meat options on their menus.

 Vegetarian options will help the Earth